-You do everything you can to prove that you’re the right person for the position and you don’t mind staying later at work.
+Do you know that feeling when you start a new job and everything is so interesting and exciting?
+New people, new walls, new tasks.
+You do everything you can to prove that you’re the right person for the position, and you don’t mind working long hours.
 You’ve never been the nine-to-five kind of person anyway.

-What is the burnout syndrome
+What is burnout syndrome

 How to recover from burnout

-1. Work smarter
+1. Work smarter, not harder

 Give yourself the right to be offline and to live your life.
-Your business will not collapse if you don’t respond swiftly and you won’t be sacked because you didn’t respond to emails on Saturday.
+Your business will not collapse if you don’t respond swiftly, and you won’t be sacked because you didn’t respond to emails on Saturday.

 3. Say no to social media

-Give yourself at least 5 minutes of a peaceful time not thinking about your job and your duties.
-Take a walk, calm your brain down and listen to the silence.
+The best way to relax is to disconnect from the loud, outside world and focus on yourself.
+Give yourself at least five minutes of peaceful time, not thinking about your job and duties.
+Take a walk, calm your brain down, and listen to the silence.
 If you’re living in a noisy neighborhood, take your family and leave for a weekend.

 5. Work less